Website & SEO Analysis

 Why should you conduct a website audit?
 Because it can help you identify what changes you need to make to increase your website’s return on investment, whether that’s in the form of improved rankings and site traffic, more email sign ups, engaged customers, or purchases.

-A website audit, which provides analysis to show you where you’re succeeding and where you need to improve, can be a valuable part of your customized SEO plan for your website.
+A website SEO audit, which provides analysis to show you where you’re succeeding and where you need to improve, can be a valuable part of your customized SEO plan for your website.
 Although the ideal time to conduct a website audit is when you’re in the planning stages of a website redesign, there’s never a bad time to make sure your website is performing at its very best.

-A website audit includes:
+An SEO audit includes:

 Website Performance: The performance of your website plays a crucial role in the overall value your website brings to your company.
 If your site does not convert, takes a long time to load or is not mobile optimized, it could significantly decrease a potential purchaser’s confidence (and patience!) in buying a product on your site.